winningproduct/learn-portal/content/4-plan/07-requirement-process.md

 metaTitle: "Requirement Process | WP"
 metaDescription: "Process of deriving, defining, communicating, documenting, prioritizing and obtaining user feedback."
 published: true

+checklist:
+  -
+    order: 1
+    question: Is there an established product road map?
+    expectation: All team members should be aware of the product road map.
+Road map should clearly indicate the upcoming features and their time lines.
+    version: 1.0.0
+  -
+    order: 2
+    question: Is there a process to get customer feedback?
+    expectation: A clear process should be in place to get customer feedback of the product.
+This feedback ideally needs to be captured during the development phase it self by involving customer in early prototypes.
+    version: 1.0.0
+  -
+    order: 3
+    question: How are the features prioritized?
+    expectation: Features needs to be prioritized based on user preference data.
+There has to be evidence of collecting this data from the customers.
+    version: 1.0.0

 metaTags:
   - Immerse
   - Requirement process